What Is A Solar Eclipse?

 The periods of time during which the Sun appears, from the Earth, to be close enough to the Moon to allow for an eclipse to occur is called an eclipse season.
 There are two roughly 34-day-long eclipse seasons each year, falling about 25 weeks apart.

 At least two, and sometimes three, eclipses occur every eclipse season.
 If the first eclipse in the season falls at the very beginning of that season, there will be enough time for two more eclipses.

 It’s even possible, though very rare, to have three eclipses in one calendar month.
 The last time that happened was during the year 2000, but it won’t happen again until 2206!

 Because the space between eclipse seasons is about a week shy of half a year, eclipse seasons migrate backwards through our calendar, coming slightly earlier each year.

 Most years have four or five eclipses, but it’s possible to have a year with six, or even seven.
 For seven eclipses to be possible, a single eclipse season must fall during December and carry over into the new calendar year.
 The last time we saw a year with seven eclipses was 1982.
 If you don’t remember that, you may still be around to see the next one in 2038.

-When Will We See The Next TOTAL Solar Eclipses?
+When Will We See The Next Total Solar Eclipse?

-If you were lucky enough to see and experience The Great American Solar Eclipse on August 21, 2017 (which was a total eclipse of the Sun), most likely the very first words out of your mouth after having witnessed this incredible demonstration of the machinery of the solar system was, “When can I see another one?”
-Or if you happened to have missed it, you only have to wait another 8 years.
+If you were lucky enough to see and experience The Great American Solar Eclipse on August 21, 2017 (which was a total eclipse of the Sun), most likely the very first words out of your mouth were, “when can I see another one?”
+Or if you missed it, you only have to wait another 8 years.